deepmodeling/deepmd-kit/doc/model/train-se-e3.md

 **Supported backends**: TensorFlow {{ tensorflow_icon }}, PyTorch {{ pytorch_icon }}, DP {{ dpmodel_icon }}
 :::

-The notation of `se_e3` is short for the Deep Potential Smooth Edition (DeepPot-SE) constructed from all information (both angular and radial) of atomic configurations.
+The notation of `se_e3` is short for three-body embedding DeepPot-SE, which incorporates bond-angle information.
 The embedding takes bond angles between a central atom and its two neighboring atoms as input (denoted by `e3`).

 ## Theory